lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 Therefore, in order to provide this functionality I implemented custom input and output streams (_obitstream_ and _ibitstream_) that are used upon the underlying standard binary byte streams and use those in the Bit Serializer and Bit Deserializer.
 These custom bit streams basically allow me for a given value to write only certain bits of its memory representation and respectively can read a certain number of bits from an input stream  and reinterpret them as a data type in memory.

-Briefly, the way I do this is that I use a buffer of bytes in memory to write and read from certain amount of bits.
-Whenever the bytes available in the buffer are insufficient to satisfy a read operation I refill the internal buffer by reading from the underlying input stream.
-Whenever the internal buffer fills (or at user's request) I flush the internal buffer to the underlying output stream.
-Therefore, my implementation of bit streams work upon the underlying standard binary streams of C++ and use buffers to handle the required read and write operations.
+Briefly, the way I do this is using a buffer of bytes in memory to write and read from certain amount of bits.
+Whenever the bytes available in the internal buffer are insufficient to satisfy a read operation it is refilled by reading bytes from the underlying input stream.
+Whenever the internal buffer fills (or at user's request) the internal buffer is flushed to the underlying output stream.
+Therefore, this implementation of bit streams works upon the underlying standard binary streams of C++ and use buffers to handle the required read and write operations.

-In addition, an important feature that makes this serializer great is that in the future we could provide specialized read/write methods for certain data types (floats, doubles, strings) and further increase compression without adding processing overhead by applying compression algorithms.
+In addition, an important feature that makes this serializer great is that in the future specialized read/write methods could be provided for certain data types (floats, doubles, strings) and further increase compression without adding processing overhead by applying compression algorithms.
 The current implementation of bit streams heavily uses C++ templates therefore this extension should be trivial to implement in a future project.

-I am not going to provide any code here but you can find the source code in the project's repository.
+I am not going to provide any code here but the source code can be found in the project's repository.

 ## Final remarks

-I described a serialization for Factorization Tree and 3 serialization techniques for Data Factorizations.
+I described a serialization for Factorization Tree and three serialization techniques for Data Factorizations.
 In my serialization module I provide helper methods inside the package **fdb::serialization** that allows a user of the library to serialize and deserialize a full factorization with its f-tree easily.

 Namely the _fdb::serialization::serialize(FRepTree *, ostream&)_ receives a data factorization, FRepTRee\*, and a reference to an output stream and serializes both f-tree and representation into the stream.
 The counterpart function _fdb::serialization::deserialize(istream&)_ deserializes from the input stream and returns an FRepTRee\*.